This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Personal Property

-Students are discouraged from bringing any valuable or sentimental items to school as these items are easy to go astray.
-Any phones or smart watches brought to school will be handed in to the kaiako in the morning and returned to students at the end of the day.
+Learners are discouraged from bringing any valuable or sentimental items to school as these items are easy to go astray.
+Any phones or smart watches brought to school will be handed in to the kaiako/teacher in the morning and returned to learners at the end of the day.

-All students are expected to take part unless prevented by ill health.
+All learners are expected to take part unless prevented by ill health.

 The learning activities in health and physical education arise from the integration of four concepts, the following four strands and their achievement objectives.